Putin chafes at US, criticizes response to Capitol attack - WTMJ

 Putin pointed out that the heavy charges against hundreds of participants in the attack were filed even as the U.S. and its allies strongly criticized Belarus’ crackdown on anti-government protests.
 And he charged that even as the West has criticized Russian authorities for a harsh response to anti-Kremlin demonstrations, protesters in Europe have faced an even tougher police response, with some shot in the eye by what he mockingly called “democratic rubber bullets.”

-In separate comments to Russia’s Channel 1 state television, Putin added that he doesn’t expect any breakthroughs from the summit with Biden, but added that he hopes that it will help “create conditions for taking further steps to normalize Russian-U.S. relations.”
+In response to a question from Associated Press President Gary Pruitt, Putin returned to the theme of blaming the United States for poor relations.

+“We are not taking steps first — I’m talking about the steps that deteriorated our relations.
+It was not us who introduced sanctions against us, it was the United States who did that on every occasion and even without grounds, just because our country exists,” he said through a translator.

-He praised Biden as a “very experienced statesman who has been involved in politics for his entire life … and a very prudent and careful person.
-I do hope that our meeting will be positive,” Putin said.
+At the earlier session, Putin praised Biden as a “very experienced statesman who has been involved in politics for his entire life … and a very prudent and careful person.
+I do hope that our meeting will be positive.”

-He also took time to scathingly deride the allegations of Russian hackers’ involvement on a U.S. pipeline and a meat plant that have clouded the atmosphere before the summit.
+He also took time to deride the allegations that Russian hackers targeted a U.S. pipeline and a meat plant — accusations that have clouded the atmosphere before the summit.

-He alleged the hacking accusations were aired by those who try to “provoke new conflicts before our meeting with Biden,” and added on a positive note that some in the U.S. doubted Russian involvement in the hacks.
+He alleged the hacking accusations were aired by those who try to “provoke new conflicts before our meeting with Biden,” and added that some in the U.S. doubted Russian involvement in the hacks.

 On other issues, Putin praised his country’s response to the COVID-19 pandemic and called for a stronger worldwide response to global warming as he sought to bolster Russia’s international standing.